bobfoster1299/deploy-web-server-in-azure/README.md

 az ad sp create-for-rbac --query "{ client_id: appId, client_secret: password, tenant_id: tenant }"
 ```

-On the machine you are running packer from, create the following environment variables using the output from the above command, along with your subscription ID:
+On the machine you are running packer from, set the following environment variables using the output from the above command, along with your subscription ID:

-CLIENT_ID

-CLIENT_SECRET

-TENANT_ID

-SUBSCRIPTION_ID
+CLIENT_ID, CLIENT_SECRET, TENANT_ID, SUBSCRIPTION_ID

 Create your template:
 packer build ./packer/server.json